TakiShiwa/donate-with-upi/README.md

 &nbsp;

 <p align="center">
-Welcome to the Donate with UPI Button Repository! <br> Discover beautifully designed SVG and PNG buttons to easily integrate into your projects, README, websites, and more.<br> These buttons are specially created to encourage UPI donations and promote your cause effortlessly.
+Welcome to the Donate with UPI Button Repository! <br> Discover beautifully designed SVG and PNG buttons to easily integrate into your projects, README, websites, and more.
+These buttons are specially created to encourage UPI donations and promote your cause effortlessly.
 </p>

 &nbsp;